CRESTMOOR SWIM TEAM

 How do I apply?

-Please read all of the information in this section.
-The primary sponsor must submit their application.
+Please read all of the information in this section before starting an application.
+The primary sponsor must submit the application.

-All Applicants must have been residents of metropolitan Denver for at least 2 years prior to submitting an application.
+1. All Applicants who are seeking a preference because they own and reside in Crestmoor Filings 1 and 2 must have been residents of metropolitan Denver for at least 2 years prior to submitting an application.

-The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and filling out the online application found on the Crestmoor Website.
-Primary sponsors will also attend the New Member Gathering and assist the new Member with orientation to CCA.
+5. The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and filling out the online application.
+Primary sponsors also help host the New Member Gathering and assist the new Member with orientation to CCA.

-Your online completed application along with deposit fee must be received by OCTOBER 31 by bookkeeper to be considered for the upcoming season.
+The online application and fees must be received by OCTOBER 31 in order for the applicants to be considered for membership for the following year.

 What are the current initiation fee and annual dues?